7 Rare Trees

 Delavay Magnolia: a collection Magnolia

 This variety of magnolia provides a grand spectacle in summer with its countless large, delicately scented cream flowers.
 Quite hardy (down to -12 °C), the Magnolia delavayi, also known as Chinese Magnolia, is an extremely rare species, a true collector’s tree.
 From July to September, it adorns itself with large cream flowers that gradually turn to purplish pink, measuring 10 to 20 cm in diameter, ephemeral and solitary, with a cone at their centre.
 After flowering, the cone remains on the tree until ripening.
-Its evergreen foliage is formed of large, leathery, glossy leaves, elegantly green.
+Its evergreen foliage is formed of large, leathery, glossy ovate leaves, in an elegant green.

 It is a small evergreen tree with a rounded habit, reaching 10 to 12 m in height and 8 m in spread, perfect for confined spaces, where it will be the focal point in rich, cool, even moist but well-drained, non-calcareous soil.
-Protect it from prevailing winds and place it in full sun or partial shade to see this beautiful rarity thrive fully!
+Protect it from prevailing winds and place it in full sun or partial shade to see this beautiful rarity thrive!

 Magnolia delavayi (Citron – Wikimedia)